Nazura Ngahat

 Nazura Ngahat is a Malaysian international lawn bowler.

 Bowls career

 Ngahat has represented Malaysia at the Commonwealth Games, in the pairs events at the 2002 Commonwealth Games.

-She won four medals at the Asia Pacific Bowls Championships including a gold medal in the 2003 pairs with Siti Zalina Ahmad, in Brisbane and in 2001, she won the gold medal in the fours event event at the 2001 Southeast Asian Games in Kuala Lumpur.
+She won four medals at the Asia Pacific Bowls Championships including a gold medal in the 2003 pairs with Siti Zalina Ahmad, in Brisbane and in 2001, she won the gold medal in the fours event at the 2001 Southeast Asian Games in Kuala Lumpur.